 Living in Newton offers the advantage of convenient access to downtown Boston.
 The local subway system – “the T” – passes through Newton, providing an easy and affordable way to reach the city center.
 For those commuting daily, there’s a speedy commuter train available that offers a fixed schedule and comfortable seating.

 Additionally, SEVERAL bus lines, including the 554, serve the Newton area en route to Boston.
 The town’s proximity to Interstate 90 facilitates rapid and straightforward car travel.

 Let’s Hit the Books

-Let’s Eat and Shop
+Living in Newton Means Let’s Eat and Shop

 There are hundreds of towns to choose from.
 How do you figure it all out?
 You simply don’t, without getting a Suburban Jungle Strategist to help you through it all.
 Schedule here for your strategy session with our innovative suburbs strategy team.
 All services are completely free.